Tara Sands

-Tara Sands is an American voice actress and co-host of Cartoon Network's Fridays from 2005 to 2007.
+Tara Sands is an American voice actress who was co-host of Cartoon Network's Fridays from 2005 to 2007.
 Sands has voiced in anime dubs and cartoons, including Bulbasaur in the Pokémon anime series, Spyler in I Spy, Kari Kamiya in Digimon Adventure tri., Anna Kyoyama in Shaman King, Mokuba Kaiba in Yu-Gi-Oh!
 Duel Monsters, as well as Chase on Fighting Foodons and Filia Ul Copt in Slayers.
 She also provides narration on audio books.

 Biography

 Much of Sands' work is in anime dubbing, with multiple roles in franchises such as Pokémon, Slayers, Yu-Gi-Oh!, Digimon Adventure Tri, and Hunter x Hunter.
 She has worked for 4Kids Entertainment, Bang Zoom!, Funimation, TAJ Productions, NYAV Post, Studiopolis, Central Park Media, and VSI Los Angeles.

 Sands has narrated over 300 audio books, including Wendelin Van Draanen's Sammy Keyes series, After I Do by Taylor Jenkins Reid, and two books in the Goosebumps series by R. L. Stine: Welcome to Dead House and One Day at HorrorLand.

 In addition to providing voice-overs for commercials, Sands was co-host of Cartoon Network Fridays for over 100 episodes.

 As of 2021, Sands provides the voice for "sidekick" Joan of Arc in the Forever Dog podcast Godcast.

+Sands hosts a podcast about 4Kids Entertainment called 4Kids Flashback.